 In order to save memory, you can disable certain modules or services that you do not use for your website.
 The less modules and services load – the faster the startup times.

 Use this procedure to manage modules in Sitefinity CMS.
 Using this section of the administration, you can install and uninstall Sitefinity CMS modules and also activate and deactivate them.
-For example, you can deactivate the News module or Sitefinity CMS Analytics, or you can completely uninstall the Migration module.
+For example, you can deactivate the News module or Sitefinity CMS Analytics, or you can completely uninstall the Events module.

 You manage a module, on Modules & Services page.